Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Additional Results

 \subsection{Additional Results on Cross-Distribution Analysis}

-Figure~\ref{fig:full_cross_dist} shows the complete set of metrics for cross-distribution extraction performance.
-Beyond the AUC and explanation correlation shown in the main text, we also include fidelity measurements.
-The results consistently demonstrate that our explanation-guided approach maintains better robustness across all metrics as distribution shift increases.
-The performance gap is particularly notable for explanation correlation, which drops more severely for TS as distribution shift increases.
-This suggests that conventional extraction methods primarily capture surface-level prediction patterns that don't transfer well across distributions, while our approach better captures the underlying decision logic.
+Figure~\ref{fig:full_cross_dist} presents the complete results for cross-distribution extraction performance across three metrics: AUC, fidelity, and explanation rank correlation.
+The results show that our explanation-guided approach maintains better performance across all metrics as distribution shift increases.
+The performance gap is particularly evident in explanation rank correlation, where our method achieves substantial improvements even under significant distribution shift (AIDS shadow dataset).
+For instance, with AIDS as the shadow dataset, our method achieves 6.68\% rank correlation while TS shows -0.77\%, and with NCI1, our method reaches 32.14\% compared to TS's 11.52\%.
+This suggests that explanation alignment helps capture decision-making patterns that transfer better across distributions compared to methods that rely solely on prediction mimicry.